pforret/blog.splashing/_topic/city/marseille.md

 ---
 # Marseille

 Marseille  is the prefecture of the French department of Bouches-du-Rhône and capital of the  Provence-Alpes-Côte d'Azur region.
-Situated in the historical province of Provence, it is located on the coast of the Gulf of Lion, part of the Mediterranean Sea, near the mouth of the Rhône river.
+Situated in the Provence region of southern France, it is located on the coast of the Gulf of Lion,  part of the Mediterranean Sea, near the mouth of the Rhône river.
 Its inhabitants are called Marseillais.

-Marseille is the second most populated city in France, with 870,731 inhabitants in 2019  over a municipal territory of 241 km2 .
+Marseille is the second most populous city in France, with 870,321 inhabitants in 2020  over a  municipal territory of 241 km2 .
-Together with its suburbs and exurbs, the Marseille metropolitan area, which extends over 3,972 km2, had a population of 1,873,270 at the Jan.

 ## Unsplash photos